ChaosLabsInc/risk-oracle/README.md

-# Chaos Labs Risk Oracle
+# Edge Risk Oracle by Chaos Labs

 The Chaos Labs Risk Oracle is a smart contract that serves as a dynamic oracle for risk parameters.
 It allows authorized senders to publish and update risk parameters, which can be queried by other contracts or off-chain systems.